Published decisions

 5 examples shown

-View source decisionMy final decision is that I don’t uphold the complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mr F to accept or reject my decision before 14 April 2026.
+View source decisionMy final decision is I don’t uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Ms M to accept or reject my decision before 18 May 2026.

+View source decisionFor the reasons I’ve explained, I do not uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask the estate of Mr S to accept or reject my decision before 18 May 2026.

 View source decisionFor the reasons set out above, I don’t uphold this complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mr E to accept or reject my decision before 14 April 2026.

-View source decisionFor the reasons set out above, my final decision is that I don’t uphold this complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask the estate of Mr B to accept or reject my decision before 14 April 2026.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mr H to accept or reject my decision before 15 May 2026.

 View source decision